Bankruptcy Will Show Up on a Background Check, but May Not Hurt You

 A Past Bankruptcy May or May Not Concern a Landlord

-If you want to rent a home, a landlord could use bankruptcy information when deciding whether to rent to you or not.
+If you want to rent a home, a landlord could use bankruptcy information when deciding whether or not to rent to you.
 The more recent the filing, the more reluctant the landlord might be.
 If the filing was two or more years ago, your financial record is good, and you do not have a significant eviction history, it may not matter.

-A sensible landlord will be more concerned about your income and ability to pay rent, regardless of a bankruptcy you had in the past.
+A sensible landlord will be more concerned about your income and ability to pay rent than they are about a bankruptcy you had in the past.
 A bankruptcy may help you afford the rent payments, because it will relieve you of many other debts or obligations.
 If you can show you’ve paid rent when you’ve had financial trouble in the past, the landlord may be more open-minded because you’ve made it a priority.

 If this becomes an issue you could: